kyleschnirring/hack-news/README.md

 The examples below show how to select a single user with his or hers ID you can also use the user method with the other methods provided.

-All users have some of the following properties.
+All users have some of the following properties, with required properties in bold.

 | Field | Description |
 | ----- | :---------- |